 1. Stainless steel pans

-Oven-safe stainless steel pans
+Stainless steel oven-safe pans

-De Buyer Affinity frying pan, Le Creuset stainless steel frying pan and Le Creuset sauté pan
+De Buyer Affinity frying pan , Le Creuset stainless steel frying pan and Le Creuset sauté pan

 2. Iron pans

-The iron pans that we recommend to be able to go both to the fire and to the oven are:
+The iron pans that we recommend for use on the stove or in the oven are:

-3. Nonstick pans
+3. Non-stick pans

-We enter the most delicate terrain.
-Nonstick pans are the lightest and most comfortable to use, but many have handles that can't go in the oven.
-For this reason, we will only recommend pans designed to go in the oven , without materials that can melt:
+We are entering the most delicate area.
+Non-stick pans are the lightest and most comfortable to use, but many have handles that cannot go in the oven.
+For this reason, we will only recommend pans designed to be oven-safe , without materials that can melt:

 • De Buyer Non-Stick Frying Pan : Its stainless steel handle is more than oven-safe.

 • Pizza!
-After preparing the dough with its seasoning, put the pizza in the pan, and straight into the oven.
+After preparing the dough with its seasoning, put the pizza in the pan and straight into the oven.
 It's time to enjoy Saturday night.

 • Cookies.
-If you want to know how to make them, you can see this recipe: giant cookies .
+If you want to know how to make them you can see this recipe: giant cookies .

-• Bread – There are many breads that you can prepare and bake in a pan.
+• Bread: There are many breads that you can prepare and bake in a pan.

-Go for the frying pan and turn on the oven!
+Get the frying pan and turn on the oven!

 Comments